alovajs/alova/README.md

 > If you want it to support typescript after customizing statesHook, you can [click here to view](#custom statesHook type)

 ### Custom Storage Adapter
-`alova` involves multiple functions that require data persistence, such as persistent caching, silent commit, and offline commit.
+`alova` involves multiple functions that require data persistence, such as persistent caching, silent submit, and offline submit.
 By default, `alova` will use `localStorage` to store persistent data, but for non-browser environments, customization is also supported.

 Custom storage adapters are also very simple, you only need to specify functions to save data, get data, and remove data, roughly like this.
 ```javascript